 Sugar Intake and Your Braces

-Having braces means you have new responsibilities as you’re on the journey to a perfect smile.
-Taking the time to understand what is in the foods you eat and limiting sugar can help you not just now, but for the rest of your life.
-Enjoy the summer, and keep yourself happy and healthy.
+Having braces means you have new responsibilities.
+Taking the time to understand what is in the foods you eat and limiting sugar will help you now and for the rest of your life as you enjoy the smile that braces helped you achieve.

 The experts at Charleston Orthodontic Specialists are ready to help you get the smile that you deserve.
 Contact our offices by calling (843) 642-8100 or visit www.charlestonorthodonticspecialists.com to learn more.